webdriverextensions/webdriverextensions-archetype-quickstart/README.md

 A quickstart archetype for new WebDriver Extension projects.

 ### Requirements
-- Java 6 or higher
+- Java 7 or higher
-- Maven 3.x.x
+- Maven 3 or higher

 ### Creating a New Project
 ##### Open your terminal and run the following command